FlynnYe/UR-ERN/README.md

 Paper link: [Uncertainty Regularized Evidential Regression](https://doi.org/10.1609/aaai.v38i15.29583)

+## Acknowledgments

+We would like to thank [teddykoker](https://github.com/teddykoker) for their PyTorch implementation of Evidential Regression Networks (ERN) in the [evidential-learning-pytorch](https://github.com/teddykoker/evidential-learning-pytorch) repository.

 ## Citing This Work

 If you find this work useful in your research, please consider citing: